ferrilab/bitvec/doc/Bit Ordering.md

 the custom that the author was taught.

 The `L0` and `M0` indicate the `Lsb0` and `Msb0` ordering parameters,
-respectively, and `uXX` indicates that the row matches all integer types.
-Within the table, traversal begins at zero and follows the arrows to each successive integer step.
-Boundaries between integers are marked with a column; boundaries between bytes within the same integer are marked with a space.
+respectively, and `uXX` indicates that the row matches all register types.
+Within the table, traversal begins at zero and follows the arrows to each successive register step.
+Boundaries between registers are marked with a column; boundaries between bytes within the same register are marked with a space.

 ## Little-Endian Byte-Ordered Machines